 Barium sulfate is an inorganic compound with a chemical formula BaSO4.
 It is a white crystalline, odourless solid that has many applications including medical uses.
 Barium sulfate occurs naturally as the mineral barite.
 Barium sulfate is obtained from barite after mining and processing.
-The processing of the impure barite requires heating it with coke to produce the water-soluble barium sulfide, which is then segregated from the impurities and is made to react with sulfuric acid to give barium sulfate product.
-In this short piece of article, let us learn more about the barium sulfate formula, its properties and chemical structure along with its uses.
+The processing of the impure barite requires heating it with coke to produce the water-soluble barium sulphide, which is then segregated from the impurities and is made to react with sulphuric acid to give barium sulfate product.
+In this article, let us learn more about the barium sulfate formula, its properties and chemical structure along with its uses.

 Barium Sulfate Properties

 |Melting Point Barium Sulfate||1580 °C|

 |Molar Mass||233.38 g/mol|

 - Used as a radio-opaque agent to diagnose gastrointestinal medical conditions.